eliocamp/reproducibility-with-r/jose-submission/paper.md

 | [Day 2](https://reproducibility.rocks/materials/day2/): Sharing and Contributing                                     | 1\.
 Using git to track your work; Using git to collaborate with others; How to set the documentation of your project; Organizing a project                                     | 1\. here are the portable paths, 2.
 Getting the most of git; 3.
 Research compendia with rrtools        |
 | [Day 3](https://reproducibility.rocks/materials/day3/): Managing Dependencies and data                               | 1\.
 Manage package dependencies inside a project; 2.
 How to pack and share data                                                                                                | 1\.
 Managing R dependencies with renv; 2.
 Sharing data                                                 |
 | [Day 4](https://reproducibility.rocks/materials/day4/): Building Reproducible Computational Environments with Docker | 1\.
 Using docker to share a project                                                                                                                                            | 1\.
 Reproducible computational environment with Docker                                                 |
+: Overview of the 4 modules and learning objectives.

 ## Instructional design

 The workshop can be taught on-line or in person and while we encourage self-thought students to study with a group, it is possible to follow the material alone.
-The material is taught using a combination of discussions, live coding, demonstration sessions, and exercises.
+The material is taught using a combination of discussions, live coding, demonstration sessions, and exercises (Table 2).
 For each topic there is a multiple choice question to assess previous familiarity with the topic.
 Depending on the answers the instructor can decide if the topic needs to be covered in full or if it can be partially or entirely skipped.